ACC for log canonical threshold polytopes: Introduction

 This paper is organized as follows.
 Section \ref{sec: sketch} illustrates the main ideas in the proof of Theorem \ref{thm: ACC for LCT-polytopes} for two testing divisors in the surface case.
 Section \ref{sec: preliminaries} gathers relevant definitions and preliminary results.
 Theorem \ref{thm: linear global ACC} is proved in Section \ref{sec: proof}.
 The remaining main results are proved in Section \ref{sec: proof of thm and cor}.

 \textbf{Acknowledgements}.
 This work originates from the Birational Geometry Seminar at BICMR, Peking University.
 We thank the participants for the seminar, especially Yifei Chen and Evgeny Mayanskiy.
-We thank Chenyang Xu for his constant supports, valuable discussions and constructive suggestions.
-We also thank Chen Jiang for answering some technical questions, and Mircea Musta{\c t}{\u a} and Vyacheslav Shokurov for their interests in the work.
+We thank Chenyang Xu, the advisor of the first and the third author, for his constant support, valuable discussions and suggestions.
+We also thank Chen Jiang for answering many of our questions, and Mircea Musta{\c t}{\u a} and Vyacheslav Shokurov for their interests in the work.
 J. H. thanks his advisor Gang Tian for constant support and encouragement.
-The authors sincerely thank the anonymous referee for very carefully reading the manuscript and providing many constructive suggestions.
+The authors sincerely thank referees for their long list of suggestions, comments, and corrections which improve the paper considerably.
+A simplification of the argument in Proposition \ref{prop:not bounded} is due to their suggestions.
 This work is partially supported by NSFC Grant No.11601015 and the Postdoctoral Grant No.2016M591000.